hedonhermdev/Mythr/README.md

   - [ ] Without using the student pack that you got, make a seperate account on SendGrid.
 Then using SendGrid's API, extend the "following other people" feature so that you can choose to recieve mail based notificiations whenever that person makes a new post (so now there are two ways to follow a person.)
   - [ ] Extend the login system.
 Make it so that a person can also log in with Google.
 Use Google's API to provide OAUTH 2.0 based log-in.
   - [ ] Create a feature where staff and site admins can generate a report containing all of the basic profile data of each person registered on the site.
 The profile should be in the form of an excel sheet and we suggest using Openpyxl to get this done in python.

+# Scope for Improvement
+  - [ ] UI is REALLY trashy.
+Improve it.
+  - [ ] Commenting form should be in the same page as post detail.
+  - [ ] Improve forms using custom (& reusable) form widgets.
+  - [ ] Add a search user functionality.
+  - [ ] Add liking posts feature.